Many fruits and vegetables are high in potassium. This can include beans and sweet potatoes.

 The banana’s convenient, natural packaging makes it an easy and nutritious way to increase your potassium intake on the go.

-Summary Bananas are known for being a good source of potassium.
-One medium banana provides 12% of the RDI.
+Bananas are known for being a good source of potassium.
+One medium banana provides 451 mg.

 Avocados are also a good source of potassium.
-One medium-sized avocado provides 20% of the RDI for potassium.
+One cup (150 grams) of mashed avocado provides 1120 mg of potassium (

-The high content of antioxidants, healthy fats and fiber in avocados is most likely responsible for their effects on health.
-Studies have shown that avocados may be beneficial for heart health, weight management and metabolic syndrome (50, 51).
+The high content of antioxidants, healthy fats, and fiber in avocados is most likely responsible for their positive health effects.
+Studies have shown that avocados may be beneficial for heart health, weight management, and metabolic syndrome (

-Eating avocados is associated with a better quality of diet, lower BMI, body weight and waist circumference and a significantly lower risk of metabolic syndrome (51).
+Eating avocados is associated with better diet quality, lower BMI, body weight, waist circumference, and a significantly lower risk of metabolic syndrome (

-The rich potassium content of avocados, in addition to their other healthy properties, make them an easy choice for helping meet your nutrient needs.
+The rich potassium content of avocados, in addition to their other healthy properties, makes them an easy choice for helping meet your nutrient needs.

-Summary One avocado provides 20% of the RDI for potassium, as well as plenty of heart-healthy fats, fiber and antioxidants.
+One cup (150 grams) of mashed avocado provides 1,120 mg of potassium and plenty of heart-healthy fats, fiber, and antioxidants.

 Yogurt is a great source of calcium, riboflavin and potassium.
-One cup (245 grams) of this creamy treat provides you with 11% of the RDI for potassium (52).
+One cup (245 grams) of this creamy treat provides you with 380 mg of potassium (

 When buying yogurt, aim for a plain variety, as fruit-flavored yogurts tend to have lots of added sugar.
-If you find plain yogurt is too tart, sweeten it with fresh fruit, nuts or a bit of honey.
+If you find plain yogurt is too tart, sweeten it with fresh fruit, nuts, a little honey, or maple syrup.

-Summary One cup (245 grams) of yogurt provides 11% of the RDI for potassium.
+One cup (245 grams) of yogurt provides 380 mg of potassium.
 Yogurt also contains beneficial bacteria, though you should avoid varieties with added sugar.

-Clams are also extremely rich in other nutrients, with one serving providing almost the entire RDI for selenium and at least twice the RDI for iron and vitamin B12.
+Clams are also extremely rich in other nutrients.
+One serving offers 78% of the RDI for selenium and surpasses your daily RDI for iron and vitamin B12.

-Summary A 100-gram (3.5-ounce) serving of clams provides 18% of the RDI for potassium and is packed with selenium, iron and B12.
+A 3-ounce serving (85 grams) of clams provides 534 mg of potassium and is packed with selenium, iron, and B12.

 Salmon is an extremely nutritious food.
-It is packed with high-quality protein, healthy omega-3 fats and many vitamins and minerals, including potassium.
+It’s packed with high quality protein, healthy omega-3 fats, and many vitamins and minerals, including potassium.

-In fact, a review of several studies found that every 15-gram (0.5-ounce) increase in fatty fish per day corresponded with a 6% decrease in the risk of death from heart disease (58).
+In fact, a review of 17 studies found that consuming up to four servings of fish weekly corresponded with a decrease in the risk of death from heart disease (

 The rich potassium content of salmon may make it beneficial for heart disease, as well.

-Summary A half of a filet of salmon (178 grams) contains 15% of the RDI for potassium as well as plenty of high-quality protein, vitamins and omega-3 fats.
+A half of a filet of salmon (178 grams) contains 684 mg of potassium as well as plenty of high quality protein, vitamins, and omega-3 fats.

 Coconut water has become a popular health drink.
-It is sweet and nutty but low in sugar and high in electrolytes.
+It’s sweet and nutty, low in sugar, and high in electrolytes.

 One of these electrolytes is potassium.
-Drinking one cup (240 grams) of coconut water will provide you with 600 mg of potassium, or 13% of the RDI (63).
+Drinking 1 cup (240 grams) of coconut water will provide 600 mg of potassium (

-Coconut water’s high content of electrolytes makes it a great drink for rehydrating after heavy exercise.
+Coconut water’s high content of electrolytes makes it an excellent drink for rehydrating after challenging physical activities.

-Most Americans don’t meet the recommended intake of potassium, which may be associated with negative health outcomes (67).
+Most Americans don’t consume enough potassium, which may be associated with negative health outcomes (

-The 14 foods included in this list are some of the best sources of potassium you can eat.
+The 14 foods included in this list are some of the best sources of potassium.

-Focusing on whole foods like fruits, vegetables, dairy and legumes is a healthy and delicious way to make sure you’re getting enough potassium in your diet.
+Focusing on whole foods, such as fruits, vegetables, dairy, and legumes, is a healthy and delicious way to help increase the amount potassium in your diet.